commitd/docs/example/docs/instructions.md

 };
 ```

-The `docsPath` allows you to specify a different folder for the documentation, and the `basePath` option can specify the path if the site is hosted at a nested path.
+The `docsPath` allows you to specify a different folder for the documentation, and the `pathPrefix` option can specify the path if the site is hosted at a nested path.

 ### Links